 Family Araneidae (Orb Weavers)

-This gal is eating her old web just before a thunderstorm; she is supported by a single strand of brand-new silk issuing from her spinneret.
+This gal is eating her old web during high winds just before a thunderstorm; she is supported by a single strand of brand-new silk issuing from her spinneret.
 If you've never seen one of these lovely spiders do this, it's worth watching out for.
 It's simply indescribable how she deconstructs the orb; all I know is she ends up with wads of silk she quickly devours.
 If you look closely at the picture above, you can see her claw gripping the silken strand.
 She accomplished the feat in just a few minutes, then retreated to her hiding place under a wooden stair rail to wait out the storm.

 Males of this species don't build webs of their own; they are usually found out-and-about, looking for mates, or hanging around in far corners of a large female's web.
 In some species of orb weavers, e.g. the furrow or foliate spider Larinioides, males do regularly spin capture webs nearby the females.
 Larinioides males are also unusual among orb weavers in that they are almost as large and ornately patterned as the female.
 Both male and female Larinioides are strictly nocturnal in habit.

 Class Arachnida / Order Araneae: Spiders are the largest group of arachnids.
 They are easily recognized by their eight legs, and there are few creatures great or small that elicit such irrational fear in mankind.
 The vast majority of spiders are completely harmless and offer beneficial services, chief of which is keeping the burgeoning insect population in check.
 I am continually amazed at the resourcefulness of these supremely successful predators.
 Spider Index | Spider Main